DOCA Accelerated UPF Reference Application Guide

 The SMF is a crucial component of the 5G core network architecture.
 It is responsible for managing user sessions, including establishing, modifying, and terminating data sessions between UE and the DN.

-The Accelerated UPF RAP uses static SMF policies provided by a JSON file, bypassing the need to integrate with a real SMF through N4 interface.
+The Accelerated UPF-RAP uses static SMF policies for entities creation provided by a JSON file, bypassing the need to integrate with a real SMF through N4 interface.
 Production-based UPF shall implement and accommodate the N4 interface in order to dynamically update the rules, following network updates.

 PDR